Sloan Student Grand Jury and Discovery Prizes

 The Sloan Student Grand Jury Prize, first established by the Tribeca Film Institute and the Alfred P. Sloan Foundation in 2011, will be awarded through a nomination process conducted by the six leading university film schools that partner year-round with the Alfred P. Sloan Foundation.
 They are: American Film Institute; Carnegie Mellon University School of Drama; Columbia University Film Department; NYU Tisch School of the Arts; UCLA School of Theater, Film and Television; and USC School of Cinematic Arts.
 Each school will nominate one screenplay or scripted series pilot from those that have been recognized for its realistic and compelling depictions of science and technology themes or characters.
 The Grand Jury Prize is awarded to the best-of-the-best from these program partners.

-The Sloan Student Discovery Prize, newly established in 2019 by the Tribeca Film Institute and Alfred P. Sloan Foundation, is open to nominations from six public universities with established graduate film programs.
+The Sloan Student Discovery Prize, established in 2019, expands the pool of applicants to nominations from six public universities with established graduate film programs.
 The schools are: Brooklyn College Feirstein School of Cinema; Florida State University; SUNY Purchase School of Film and Media Studies; Temple University; University of Texas at Austin; and University of Michigan.
 Each school nominates one screenplay or scripted series pilot for consideration by the jury.

 About the Prizes:

 - Applications are accepted by nomination only.

 - Applicants can submit a feature film screenplay or a pilot with series treatment.

 - Scripts should prominently feature science, engineering, mathematics, or technology in the story.

 - Finalists will be expected to go through one round of notes with an assigned writing mentor and then submit a revised screenplay with a formal application in fall 2022 to be reviewed by a jury of science and film industry professionals.